Property Bonds - What Property Bonds are and How They Work

 What Exactly is a Property Bond?

-Property bonds work on similar principles to corporate bonds or loan notes that are used by many companies to fund their activities.
-Property bonds are bonds that are created specifically to fund property projects.
+Property bonds work on similar principles to corporate bonds or loan notes, where companies raise funds to finance their activities.
+With property bonds, those activities are property projects, most frequently, property developments.

-Property bonds may also be considered to be both an alternative investment product and an alternative finance product.
+Property bonds can also be considered to be both an alternative investment product and an alternative finance product.